bennieswart/webdriverio/docs/ConfigurationFile.md

     //
     // The number of times to retry the entire specfile when it fails as a whole
     specFileRetries: 1,
+    // Retried specfiles are inserted at the beginning of the queue.
+    specFileRequeue: 'first',
     //
     // Test reporter for stdout.
     // The only one supported by default is 'dot'